Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Flow Measurement

-When the pipe or tube is empty, there is no induced voltage between the electrodes, and the electrically charged particles are evenly distributed.
-As flow starts, the magnetic coils create a force that separates the charged particles, with negative particles accumulating on one side of the pipe.
-This separation generates an electrical voltage that the electrodes detect.
-The magnitude of this induced voltage correlates directly with the flow rate of the conductive fluid.
+When a pipeline or tube is empty, there is no induced voltage between the electrodes, and the electrically charged particles are distributed evenly throughout the space.
+As fluid begins to flow, the magnetic field generated by the coils interacts with the moving conductive liquid.
+This interaction causes the separation of charged particles: negative particles accumulate on one side of the pipe, while positive particles collect on the opposite side.
+This separation produces a quantifiable electrical voltage proportional to the fluid velocity that the electrodes detect.
+The magnitude of this induced voltage is a direct indicator of the volumetric flow rate, which is continuously monitored and measured by the flow meter’s electronics.

 Meter